You are here : water neutrality

 Offsetting the rest

-• Installing water saving devices, greywater recycling and/or ultra-low flush toilets and detecting and fixing leaks in commercial buildings like schools and leisure centres to offset the water used by the new homes.
+Installing water saving devices, greywater recycling and/or ultra-low flush toilets and detecting and fixing leaks in commercial buildings like schools and leisure centres to offset the water used by the new homes.
+By combining the reductions from customers and commercial buildings, the water used by the new housing development has effectively been wiped out, making it "water neutral".

 We're working with house builders, *NAVs, local authorities, technology manufacturers and suppliers, behavioural change specialists, and neighbouring water companies.
 Our first trial is at a development site called Bidwell in Houghton Regis Town, Central Bedfordshire.
 Here we are exploring how a behavioural change campaign can change residents' water use without the use of water-efficient technology.

-For all the latest about the project visit the Bidwell Water Savers website
+For all the latest about the project, visit the Bidwell Water Savers Website:

 • Customers will have lower bills due to their reduced water use